rpellerin/dotfiles/README.md

         redshift-gtk

     # scrot is for scripts/lock-screen.sh to work
-    # xautolock is for auto locking session after 1 minute of inactivity
+    # xss-lock is for auto locking session after 2 minutes of inactivity
 	# vim-gtk for clipboard support
     # ctags is for vim tag jumping (see .vimrc)
     # libreoffice-pdfimport is for PDF signing